cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 Wiring and coinbase transactions: every other types of tx include a wiring tx content.
 ```
-1. `Tsender`nounce; //  balance and POT power for each address 总交易计数
+1. `Tsender`Nonce; //  balance and POT power for each address 总交易计数
 2. `Tsender`Balance
-3. `Tsender`nounce`TXJSON
+3. `Tsender`Nonce`TXJSON

-1. `Treceiver`nounce
+1. `Treceiver`Nonce
 2. `Treceiver`Balance
-3. `Treceiver`nounce`TXJSON
+3. `Treceiver`Nonce`TXJSON

 coinbase and genesis
-1. `Tminer`nounce
+1. `Tminer`Nonce
 2. `Tminer`Balance
-3. `Tminer`nounce`TXJSON
+3. `Tminer`Nonce`TXJSON

 ```
 File transactions
 ```
-4. `fileAMTroot`seederNounce // file's the total number of registerred seeders, first seeder is the creation.
+4. `fileAMTroot`seederNonce // file's the total number of registerred seeders, first seeder is the creation.
-5. `fileAMTroot`seeder`Nounce`TXJSON;  // info include TAUaddr, IPFS addr, config as how to seed the file. <br/> <br/>
+5. `fileAMTroot`seeder`Nonce`TXJSON;  // info include TAUaddr, IPFS addr, config as how to seed the file. <br/> <br/>
 ```
 Relay
 ```
-6. RelayNounce
+6. RelayNonce
-7. Relay`Nounce`TXJSON // include multiaddress and other info in the msg
+7. Relay`Nonce`TXJSON // include multiaddress and other info in the msg
 ```
 Environment
 ```